rollingedit/YouTube-Album-Splitter/README.md

    ├─ 2.
 Song Name.opus
    └─ 3.
 Song Name.opus
 ```

-After a successful split, each album folder contains only the finished song files.

 Artist and album naming is based on the YouTube title.
 It works best when titles look like: